Recipe of Suji Ka Halwa – Fail Proof Comfort in Every Bite!

 Sooji Halwa is a traditional simple Indian dessert made of semolina, ghee, and sugar.
 With my easy-to-follow recipe, you can make excellent suji halwa.

-Sooji halwa and kheer were two of my favorite treats as a kid.
 This halwa and kheer were cooked in a jiffy to celebrate the occasion, whether it was someone achieving good scores in their exams, a family member getting a promotion at work, festivals, or anything enjoyable.

-You can make Suji halwa on the 9th day of Navratri festival along with dry Kala chana and pooris for kanjak pooja.
+You can make Suji halwa on the 9th day of the Navratri festival along with dry Kala chana and pooris for kanjak pooja.

-Suji halwa is prepared almost all across India and it is prepared differently in each household.
-But the method varies slightly from location to region, and it’s also known by several names.
-In Punjab, it’s known as Sheera, in Maharashtra as Rava Sheera, and in South India as Rava Kesari or Kesari Bhath.
+Suji halwa is prepared almost all across India.
+However the method varies slightly from location to region, and it’s also known by several names.

 Sooji ka halwa tastes best when it is served hot or at room temperature.